Firenze Lai: Painting and drawing

 It was not until 2011 when Lai started to focus on painting and drawing as her main profession.
 A majority of her painted and drawn works portray anonymous figures intertwined with the surrounding settings which are sometimes identifiable, local spaces (e.g. the interior of a public bus, the walls inside an MTR station).
 Although these works display local specificities, she emphasized the possibility of going beyond such geographical confines when viewing her pieces, which can essentially be depicting anywhere and even anyone.
 She refers to her artworks as "figural works" in opposition to "portraitures", as the former term erases the particular identification of a protagonist, and underscores the universality and ambiguity of the subject.
 The gender of the figures she portrayed is often unknown.
 Her expressive and ambiguous figurative works perpetuate the duality of human experience as individual yet collective.
 While our personal emotions and thoughts are experienced internally, they can ultimately be shared and empathized among humans.

 She compiled her paintings and drawings into five published monographs, where she often wrote about the conception behind her own works.
 In her monograph Phototropism: Sketch and Drawing by Firenze Lai (2009), she discussed about the performativity of human faces.
 While human faces serve as bridges between an individual to the world, they might also become a barrier as faces may not always accurately express the internal thoughts of a person.
-Such ambiguity performed through human bodies about the are also conveyed in her artworks.
+Such ambiguity performed through human bodies about them are also conveyed in her artworks.
 Furthermore, her distorted figures imply an interconnection between one's body and mind, as well as the struggle of getting along with oneself.
 According to Lai:

 "My figure drawings don’t show physically handicapped people.
 They are about people who behave in a certain way as a result of their thoughts, or about people whose thoughts are altered because of the way they move.
 These situations could be the result of something impermanent such as our mood, our surroundings or a particular atmosphere.
 Or they may be long-term effects of inertia, our careers or personalities, or the roles we play in the society.
 For the sake of survival, we constantly have to balance our mind and body, just like plants tilting towards the sun."